How to Void a Check

 How to Cancel a Check

-So what do you do if you need to cancel a check that you’ve already handed over to someone else?
+So what do you do if you need to cancel a check payment when you’ve already handed the check over to someone else?
 Are you out of luck?
 Not entirely.

 Please note: Canceling a check is different from voiding a check and is typically accompanied by some urgency.